Communication

 Educational activities and internships too are carried out in collaboration with companies, organizations, associations and public and private institutions of the highest importance.
 Those who have completed the planned Master’s course and passed the final exam will be awarded a University Master’s degree by the Politecnico di Milano according to Italian ministerial decree 509/99 and obtain 60 CFU (University Training Credits), equivalent to 60 ECT.

-Higher Education Courses are activated by POLI.design also in collaboration with other universities, schools and institutions.
+Executive Courses are activated by POLI.design also in collaboration with other universities, schools and institutions.

 The teaching is entrusted to lecturers of the Politecnico di Milano and other universities as well as professionals.